geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 ### Node.js Web application security

 Focusing on a web application built with Node.js and Express.
 A library like Helmet can help on setting the right response headers which are great for a more secure application.
-As Node.js has a built in web server it is easier for controlling the HTTP respone headers from Node.js itself than another web server like Apache or Nginx.
+As Node.js has a built-in web server it is easier for controlling the HTTP response headers from Node.js itself than another web server like Apache or Nginx.

 If you are using Koa you can use [Koa Helmet](https://github.com/venables/koa-helmet) to add important response headers.

 > In case you are using other languages do consider the options available found in the [see also](https://helmetjs.github.io/see-also/) section of the Helmet js website.

-For instance, there is a [Secure Headers](https://github.com/BePsvPT/secure-headers) composer package for PHP and for Django there exists a pip package called [Django CSP](https://django-csp.readthedocs.io/en/latest/index.html).
+For instance, there is a [Secure Headers](https://github.com/BePsvPT/secure-headers) composer package for PHP, and for Django there exists a pip package called [Django CSP](https://django-csp.readthedocs.io/en/latest/index.html).

 ## Example Express Js application

 In this walkthrough, we will use the Currency API application which is [open source](https://github.com/geshan/currency-api/).
 It is a simple currency converter proxy API that gives the exchange rate from one currency to the other for a given date.

-I have used it for other examples too like the [faster docker build](/blog/2020/10/docker-build-example-faster-docker-build/) one.
+I have used it for other examples too like the [faster docker builds](/blog/2020/10/docker-build-example-faster-docker-build/) one.
 I have also used the same application for [docker multi-stage build](/blog/2019/11/how-to-use-docker-multi-stage-build/) post.
 It is a simple API, let’s analyze the headers and security risks it poses without Helmet.

 ## Express without Helmet Js

-Below is the screenshot of Header for the Currency API Node.js Express app without Helmet hosted on Vercel:
+Below is the screenshot of the Header for the Currency API Node.js Express app without Helmet hosted on Vercel:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/express-helmet/02express-without-helmet.jpg" title="Express without helmet does not have needed security HTTP Response Headers" alt="Express without helmet does not have needed security HTTP Response Headers">